dhoconno/nvd/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 NVD is implemented as a snakemake workflow.
-It is designed to be run from a working directory as described above.
+It is designed to be run from within an Apptainer/Docker container as described above.
 There is one mandatory config parameter, `run_id` that must be specified upon invokation:

 ```sh
 snakemake --cores XX --config run_id=`date +%s`